Battle Methodists 1804 – 2014 : 210 years and counting

 A Brief History

 The first Wesleyan services were conducted in Battle in about 1804.
 A later Hastings Circuit Book is lodged with ESRO and names the members of the Battle Society between 1822 and 1830.
-There is a fortuitous lodging at the East Sussex Record Office of quarterly membership tickets from 1827, just after the Chapel was opened, up until September 1876.
+There is a fortuitous lodging at the East Sussex Record Office of quarterly membership tickets from 1827, just after the old Chapel was opened in 1826, up until September 1876.
 The first ticket was for William Crouch, issued by Preacher James Johnstone.

 William Crouch's trial ticket

 In 1851 at the time of the Religious Census attendances numbered approximately 100.
 More recently membership numbers were 48 in 1935 before declining in the 1980s, but then gradually rising again towards 50 by 2011.